RasaHQ/starter-pack-intentless-policy/README.md

 You can then try different policies, parmeters, etc. in your `config.yml` to compare test performance.

 ## FAQ

+### How is data handled?

+The policy makes use of an intentless dialogue model which is implemented as a hosted service.

+We log requests made to this server so that we can improve the model over time.

 ### How does the IntentlessPolicy work with other Rasa primitives